jbrukh/gpt-jargon/README.md

 +++
 * For any input that I enter in Spanish, check my input for grammatical correctness.
 * Every 5 words, ask me if we should adjust the difficulty level.
-- Repeat in perpetuity: {
+@repeat:
-  - Tell me a word in Spanish and ask me to define it. {
+  -- Tell me a word in Spanish and ask me to define it.
+  @if [my definition is correct]:
-    - If my definition is correct, tell me so and increase my score by 1 point.
+    -- Tell me so and increase my score by 1 point.
+  @else:
-    - If my definition is incorrect, tell me the correct definition.
+    -- Tell me the correct definition.
 Encourage me to do better next time.
-  }
+  @endif
-  - Tell me my score.
+  -- Tell me my score.
-}
+  /goto @repeat
 +++
 ```